reef-technologies/handbook/training.md

 ## Leaders
+ - https://www.ted.com/talks/simon_sinek_how_great_leaders_inspire_action - Simon Sinek about why people do what they do
  - https://www.youtube.com/watch?v=RyTQ5-SQYTo - Simon Sinek about millenials, and about the why it is not people that matter but the leaders
  - https://www.youtube.com/watch?v=ReRcHdeUG9Y - Simon Sinek: Why Leaders Eat Last
+ - https://www.youtube.com/watch?v=_mG-hhWL_ug - Dan Pink - Drive: The surprising truth about what motivates us

 ## Scrum masters